pantheon-systems/documentation/source/content/certification/study-guide-cms/chapter-1-webops.md

 ### Collaboration Bottlenecks: Who Owns the Website?

 Marketing, IT, and Developers can all lay claim to ownership of the website.
-According to a survey of over 400 Marketing and IT leaders conducted by Hanover Research, there is a lack of consensus over who owns the site: 84% of Marketing leaders claimed to own their organization’s website, while 87% of IT leaders also claimed to own their organization’s site.
+[According to a survey of over 400 Marketing and IT leaders conducted by Hanover Research](https://pantheon.io/resources/ebooks/bridge-divide-between-marketing-and-it), there is a lack of consensus over who owns the site: 84% of Marketing leaders claimed to own their organization’s website, while 87% of IT leaders also claimed to own their organization’s site.
 Add to this impasse the Developers and Designers often caught in the middle.
 No website gets made without them!

 In reality, the success of the website comes down to how well these three teams collaborate.
 When collaboration bottlenecks occur, progress on the website stalls out, and the business loses.

-### WebOps Shortens the Feedback Loop Between Marketing and Developers
+### Pressure on Marketers: Pace of Change

+While all roles involved in a website can feel the pressure to go faster, this pressure is often felt most acutely by marketers held accountable for business results.
+Sites visitor expectations are always changing.
+A feature delivered late for yesterday's expectations might not be as valuable tomorrow.

-The website is a digital product.
-Teams can find success when a marketing leader acts as  the Product Owner of the website, driving the strategy and being measured on how well that strategy is executed.
+That is why many web teams find success when a leader from the Marketing department acts as the Product Owner of the website.

+The website is a digital product after all.
+It helps to have one person driving the strategy who is measured on how well that strategy is executed.

 Marketing teams are usually responsible for the results of the website, which are commonly known as Key Performance Indicators (KPI’s).
 [Some of the most common KPI’s used to measure the success of a marketing website include](https://pantheon.io/blog/stop-sprinting-circles-find-your-north-star):

 * **E-commerce revenue:** A site that is a point of sale will likely use revenue as the North Star.
 This is ultimately how you will prioritize your efforts and measure the impact.
 * **Ad impressions or ad revenue:** If you're running a media property, your North Star is going to be adjacent to revenue.
 You'll want to pick a metric of traffic or user engagement.